fujitsu/terraform-provider-irmc-redfish/.github/ISSUE_TEMPLATE/bug.md

 * Please do not leave "+1" or other comments that do not add relevant new information or questions, they generate extra noise for issue followers and do not help prioritize the request
 * If you are interested in working on this issue or have submitted a pull request, please leave a comment

-## Terraform CLI and Fujitsu iRMC Terraform provider versions
+## Terraform CLI and Fsas iRMC Terraform provider versions

 <!--- Please put information about used Terraform and Fujitsu iRMC provider version. --->